 A smart buyer will also stay up-to-date on what’s happening in the industry overall too, as market trends often dictate the equipment market.
 Keep an eye on auction prices, new equipment sale prices, and other online used equipment prices.
 Watching for low and high points, combined with a pulse on the industry, will help secure an ideally-timed purchase.

 4. Machine Details

 When the right make and model of tractor is found from a quality seller, it’s a green light to buy, right?
 Not quite.
 A thorough investigation must be conducted on a used tractor prior to purchase.

 First, ask to see a full evaluation, including hours, records of maintenance intervals, and complete history of the machine.
 Ask for detailed photos to be included, both general shots of the machine, and those that document major repairs and significant work done.

 In addition to reviewing paperwork, do a visual walk-around inspection when possible.
 Signs of wear are normal but cracks and rust are concerning, and could lead to bigger problems in the future.
-Also, check for leaks and look for signs that maintenance has been neglected.
+Also, check for leaks and look for signs that maintenance

 Most reputable sellers will allow a potential buyer to test out a machine.
 While operating, look for black, white, or blue smoke coming from the engine, listen for strange noises, feel for rough operation points, notice things that just don’t feel right, and ensure overall functionality of the unit.
 It’s also a good idea to bring along another expert, whether a veteran equipment operator, service technician, or anyone who has been around equipment enough to know key things to look for in a good machine, as well as deterrents.